RosettaCommons/demos/tutorials/minimization.md

 RESIDUE * CHI
 RESIDUE * BB
 ```
-will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues (which is probably not what the user meant).
+will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues, which is probably not what the user meant.

 ##### Note: If a residue or jump is not specified in the move map, it will revert to the default behavior, which is protocol-specific.